evbogue/ANProto/README.md

 ed25519 keypairs sign timestamp + hash in base64

 + ANProto is the spiritual successor to [secure-scuttlebot](https://scuttlebot.io), but without all of the extra stuff that is difficult to maintain.
-+ANProto is an attempt to argue that [ATProto](https://atprotocom.) is too involved in it's own networking infrastructure to be usefully decentralized.
++ ANProto is an attempt to argue that [ATProto](https://atprotocom.) is too involved in it's own networking infrastructure to be usefully decentralized.
 + ANProto operates under the working theory that [Nostr](https://fiatjaf.com/nostr.html) will never reach anyone besides Bitcoiners.

 ### the JavaScript library!